How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Conclusion

 \section{Conclusion}

-This paper provides the first systematic analysis of non-winning Ethereum blocks, allowing us to distinguish between public, private, and exclusive transactions.
-We show that, although exclusive transactions represent a minority of all transactions, they account for the vast majority of builder revenues---roughly 84\% of fees in winning blocks.
-Exclusive relationships between senders and builders are widespread but account for a minimal share (approximately 7\%) of the value of exclusive transactions included on-chain.
-These findings help explain why block-building is so concentrated, with a small number of builders dominating the market.
+Together with its companion paper~\cite{canidio2025becoming}, this study provides the first systematic analysis of non-winning Ethereum blocks, enabling us to distinguish between public, private, and exclusive transactions.
+We show that although exclusive transactions represent a minority of all transactions included on chain, they account for the vast majority of builders' revenues---between 77.2\% and 84\% of total fees in winning blocks, depending on the methodology.
+While exclusive relationships between senders and builders are common, they explain only a small share (approximately 7\%) of the total value of exclusive transactions included on-chain.
+By demonstrating that exclusive transactions are responsible for the vast majority builders' revenues, our results support the view that exclusivity is a key driver of the PBS auction dynamics and the resulting dominance of a few builders.

-We also find that a significant share of transactions that appear exclusive in one bidding cycle become private or even public in later cycles.
-Examining transaction logs reveals that some ``exclusive'' transactions are actually duplicates or variations of the same strategy sent to multiple builders.
-Yet these cases are quantitatively limited: exclusivity measured at the hash level still provides an accurate picture of the determinants of builders' profitability.

-Our results contribute to the debate on the extreme concentration of Ethereum’s builder market.
-By showing that exclusive transactions generate the vast majority of builder revenues, we provide support to the view that exclusivity is an important driver of concentration and helps explain the dominance of a few builders.
+We also find that transactions initially classified as exclusive may later change status to private or even public.
+Specifically, some transactions submitted via Flashbots Protect are exclusive to the Flashbots builder during the early part of a bidding cycle but are later shared with other builders, thereby transitioning to private.
+In addition, we identify 12 transactions that remain exclusive to a single builder for several bidding cycles before eventually appearing in the public mempool.
+These transactions are delayed and then exposed to potential attacks.